jasperjumelet/bitcoin_add/README.md

 # bitcoin_add
 Add live bitcoin json data to bitcoin history .json file.
-When running use a time in seconds to give it the refresh rate.
+When running use a time in seconds to the stdin to give it the refresh rate.